JoinColony/colonyJS/docs/_Topics_TokensAndFunding.md

 ```

+*Note: You must be assigned the `ROOT` role to call this method.*

 ### Move Funds Between Pots

-We can move funds between pots using an instance of the [ColonyClient](/colonyjs/api-colonyclient):
+You can move funds between pots using an instance of [ColonyClient](/colonyjs/api-colonyclient):

 ```js